bikisaikia/ardue/Home.md

-# Welcome to the ardublockly wiki!
+# Welcome to the Ardublockly Documentation!

 The documentation is currently under work.
-Links to the available pages can be found on the right side navigation box.
+Links to the available pages can be found on the side navigation menu.